What Should You Expect from the Professor?

 While online professors differ just as students do, you should expect to find your professor knowledgeable about the materials for the course and subject area.
-Professors enjoy bringing their professional experiences to the classroom.
-Take advantage and enjoy this aspect.
-It is like a gift to you because life's experiences are precious and new knowledge is gained by sharing.
-Get involved, share your experiences too.
-The professor will encourage you to do so.
+Professors like to bring their professional experiences to the classroom.
+Take advantage and enjoy learning about these life experiences, as new knowledge can be gained.
+Get involved and share your experiences, too.
+The professor should encourage you to do so.

 "if you have questions about your performance at any time, ask your professor..."

-You should expect the professor to be present during the course, if not every day, at least every other day.
-Most often you will have a professor who signs online daily to check into the classroom.
-While professors are usually not required to be online seven days of the week, they will put more effort into their online course than students realize and are online more often than not.
-Now, on the opposite side of this coin is that not all professors do this, but generally most do.
+You should expect the professor to be present during the online course, if not every day, at least every other day.
+Most often your professor is likely to sign on daily to check into the classroom.
+While professors are usually not required to be online seven days a week, they probably put more effort into their online course than students realize and are online more often than not.
+While not all professors do this, most generally do.

-You should expect the professor to be very professional and considerate of all students in the classroom.
-The professor will be accessible by every student via email and/or via phone.
-While the professor will respond back to you, and you should expect this, do not expect a response before 24-48 hours of when you sent the professor the email in the first place.
+Expect the professor to be very professional and considerate of all students in the classroom.
+The professor should be accessible by every student via email and/or via phone.
+While you can expect a response from your instructor, do not expect one before 24-48 hours of when you sent the professor the email in the first place.
 Remember, they do have lives too.
-The professor for your course will post a schedule in the course syllabus so that you are well aware of how to reach him/her and what times frames are best.
+The professor for your course should post a schedule in the course syllabus so that you are well aware of how to reach him or her and what time frames are best.

 Online professors assist in your learning.

-The professor will also post a course syllabus that will outline what to expect in the course and how the course will be run.
-Please take the time to read this very important document.
-Additionally, the professor will post documents that will aid your learning process in the class as well as lectures and materials needed for the course.
-Furthermore, the professor might post web sites (see webliography) or other reading materials that you should refer to throughout the timeframe of the class.
+Prior to the start of the course, the professor should post a course syllabus that outlines what you can expect in the course and how the course is scheduled to run.
+Take the time to read this very important document.
+Additionally, the professor is likely to post additional documents that can aid your learning process as well as lectures and materials needed for the course.
+Furthermore, the professor might post websites or other reading materials that you can refer to throughout the class.

-You can expect to discuss topics in some sort of online format, usually similar to an email format, where you post a response to a topic based upon criteria outlined by the professor so that you build upon the learning knowledge of the classroom.
+Throughout the course you can expect to discuss topics in some sort of online format, usually similar to an email format, where you post a response to a topic based upon criteria outlined by the professor.
 Students learn by participating in discussions in the form of threads where students build upon topics that thread-out and grow diagonally.
-The more diagonal shows more interest.
-The professor will post questions for discussion that you will respond back to.
-Then other students will post to your response or to another student's response in order to build more knowledge.
-This can be a great deal of fun.
-As you see the threads grow, students can't wait to log-on and see what was posted and add to it.
+As the professor posts questions for discussion, you can respond to them and then other students can post their responses.
+This can be a great deal of fun and a helpful way to build knowledge.

-You can and should expect the professor to be present as noted above, but also, to be actively available and participating in the online class.
-Keeping the classroom active helps participation remain active and grow.
-Keeping students actively involved helps students to share their learning experiences, and in turn, helps the discussions grow and new knowledge formed.
+You can expect the professor to actively participate in the online class.
+Keeping the classroom active helps participation and overall engagement.
 Active involvement also reduces isolation and helps to retain students.

 "Online education allows students to be central to their learning process and professors realize that students vary in both their learning abilities and their needs."

-Feedback will be given on a regular basis.
+Expect to receive feedback from your instructor on a regular basis.
 However, if you have questions about your performance at any time, ask your professor.
 All assignments should be graded and feedback given to the student in a timely manner.
-Most professors will usually note in the course syllabus when and how feedback will be given.
+Most professors usually note in the course syllabus when and how feedback may be given.

 You can expect your professor to be somewhat flexible.
-Please realize professors are people too.
-They have lives of their own with commitments and responsibilities just like you do.
+Remember that professors also have lives of their own with commitments and responsibilities just like you do.
 They realize things happen, life happens.
 Have the courtesy to call or email your professor if and when something goes awry.
-Do not wait until after the fact, do it as soon as you can.
+Do not wait until after the fact -- do it as soon as you can.
 Otherwise, professors tend to be less flexible afterwards.
-They will also note their policy in the course syllabus.
+Check the course syllabus for the policies regarding what to do when something goes wrong.
 If you can't find it, always ask.
-The only dumb questions are the questions not asked.

 Online education allows students to be central to their learning process (Flood, 2002) and professors realize that students vary in both their learning abilities and their needs.
-Just be aware of what expectations are set by the professor and vice versa.
-Remember, just as online learners are in class to succeed, so too are online professors.
-They are there to help you succeed!
+Be aware of what expectations are set by the professor and vice versa.
+Remember, just as online learners are in class to succeed, so too are online professors -- they are there to help you succeed!